Al3x-GitHub/InfoBot/README.md

 <p align="center"><a href="https://dashboard.heroku.com/new?template=https://github.com/AL3X-Github/InfoBot"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-blueviolet?style=for-the-badge&logo=heroku" width="220" height="38.45"/></a></p>

-Then goto the <a href="#vars">variables tab</a> for more info on setting up environmental variables.
+Then go to the <a href="#vars">variables tab</a> for more info on setting up environmental variables.

 <h3 align="center">
     ─「 Getting Started On VPS 」─